fawiyogo001/Stock-Market-Analysis/README.md

-# Stock Market Analysis for Technology Corporations in 2019
+# Stock Market Analysis for Technology Corporations

 ## Overview

-An analysis project about stock market of five technology corporations: Apple, Google, Microsoft, Amazon and Intel throughout 2019.
-The data is imported from Yahoo Finance using Pandas Data Reader.
+An analysis project about stock market of five technology corporations: Apple, Google, Microsoft, Amazon and Intel throughout the years.
+The data is according to New York Stock Exchange (NYSE) American and National Association of Securities Dealers Automated Quotations (Nasdaq) and imported from Yahoo Finance using Pandas Data Reader.

 ## Data Dictionary